-The Brother MFC-L3770CDW is an okay printer for students.
+The Brother MFC-L3770CDW is a good printer for students.
 Printing black-only documents in large numbers won't cost significantly more, and it can print very fast, though the first page tends to be on the slow side.
 You can connect to the printer via Wi-Fi, and its mobile app supports most common file types, but you won't be able to print from an external drive like an SD card.

 The Brother MFC-L3770CDW is a great printer for printing black and white documents.
 Although this printer can print in color, it's much more suited for black only documents, as the cost-per-print remains low even if you print a lot.
 Printing speed is excellent and it accepts high-yield cartridges, so you won't have to replace the toners as often.

-The MFC-L3770CDW is a bad printer for printing photos.
+The Brother MFC-L3770CDW is a bad printer for printing photos.
 Pictures lack detail, the colors are muted, and there's a lot of banding as well.
 Additionally, its color accuracy is mediocre and it can't print on photo paper.

 The Brother MFC-L3770CDW has an outstanding design.
 It's mainly built with hard plastic that feels solid and sturdy.
 The input and output trays are well-designed, with sliders that adjust to the paper's format, and the toners are easy to access.
 The scanner's lid has hinges that can extend vertically to accommodate thicker documents or books; however, the display console is horizontal and can't be adjusted, which can be difficult to see if you're seated or if the printer is placed too high.